Physician Assistant B.S./M.S.

 - If a student fails to achieve these standards in any department required course, they will be placed on probation.

 - A student will be placed on academic probation when there is a failure to satisfy specific departmental academic standards or regulations.
-The period of probation extends until completion of the two full-time semesters immediately following conferral of probation status and includes any coursework completed during summer term while on probation.

 - Academic deficiencies that result in departmental academic probation must be corrected within the two full-time semesters that immediately follow the date of probation.